-Since opening Cat Lovers in June and Elegant & Organised in September this year, I’ve been asked many questions about the drop shipping fulfilment strategy.
+Since opening Cat Lovers in June and Elegant & Organised in September in 2017, I’ve been asked many questions about the drop shipping fulfilment strategy.
 Cat Lovers began by stocking just 8 mug designs and was supplemented by over 200 drop-shipped gift ideas.
 Once I began to make sales, I would roll the profits into buying popular stock and I now stock 70 types of product.
 This strategy helped me to identify popular products and to then self-fund the stock purchases.
 Elegant & Organised is currently 100% drop-shipped and will remain so into the foreseeable future.

 If you’re not familiar with drop-shipping, it’s a retail fulfilment method where a store doesn’t keep the products it sells in stock.
 Instead, when a store sells a product, it purchases the item from a third party and has it shipped directly to the customer

 Through the phenomenon of drop shipping, I was able to add a wide range of products to my niche Shopify online stores.
 I’m dedicating this post to publishing the questions I have been asked most commonly, feel free to reach out with your own questions.

 Do you think that (insert any industry) is oversaturated with drop shippers?

 If you look close enough at any niche, you’ll find a lot of drop shippers selling similar or the same products, but you shouldn’t let that deter you.
 It would be rare to start a business without any competitors – but you do need to find a point of difference.